emandilara/walking-peasant/README.md

 ## Description

-The project contains a unity scene of a countryside landscape.
+The project contains a Unity scene of a countryside landscape.
 The user has an avatar body of a peasant that is able to walk with voice commands from the user.

 ## How to run